Meynie/python-console-math-games/README.md

 | brain-progression |  you must specify the missing member of the given arithmetic progression |
 | brain-primen | you must answer the question correctly: is the given number prime?  |

-### The package is installed using:

-	pip install --user